tonisives/clawtab/README.md

 - Display info about agent, task and queries
 - Auto-yes - accept all questions as `Yes`
 - Scheduled jobs - create cronjobs and read their past logs
-- Background jbos - Keep agents running in the background and return to them at a later date
 - Remote Control - view logs and answer questions on the web or ClawTab mobile app
 - Notifications - job failures or agent questions sent to mobile or Telegram
 - Secrets Management - Secrets from macOS Keychain and gopass, injected as environment variables.
 Per-job secret assignment.